aphalo/photobiologySensors/README.md

-# README for phootbiologySensors #
+# README for photobiologySensors #

 `photobiologySensors` is an R package containing spectral emission data for different broadband sensors.
 It complements other packages in the ___photobiology__ R suite.